McBonuss/5-Planes/README.md

 ### Content

-- All content was written by the developer.
+- All content was written by RM, Code Institute, Bootstrap, Et al.

 ### Media